christopherhaney/christopherhaney.github.io/posts/dlss.md

 Although DLSS is exciting and potentially revolutionary, it is an experimental project that currently only works on a small subset of PC games.
 It is also only compatible with the recently released NVIDIA RTX GPUs.
 This means that no consoles or AMD GPUs support DLSS at the time of writing.

-The biggest issue of the current implementation of DLSS is that DLSS rendered images can have noticeable problems compared to simply rendering the image at native resolution.
+The biggest issue of the current implementation of DLSS is that DLSS rendered images can have noticeable problems compared to simply rendering at the desired resolution.

 ![Death Stranding Waterfall](/assets/dlss/death_stranding_waterfall.gif)

 <center>
-  <em>Death Stranding (2019) rendering at 4K resolution.
-Note the details lost in waterfall caused by DLSS.<sup><a href="https://youtu.be/5I-1kivNAtc?t=205" target="_blank">6</a></sup>
+  <em>Death Stranding (2019).
+Note the details lost in the distant waterfall and rocks caused by DLSS.<sup><a href="https://youtu.be/5I-1kivNAtc?t=205" target="_blank">6</a></sup>
   </em>
 </center>
 <br>

-But DLSS is still *very close* to the natively rendered image, and it's running at *a minimum of 30 FPS higher*.
+Regardless, DLSS is *very close* to the original 4K quality, and it's running at *a minimum of 30 FPS higher*.
 That's why DLSS is so impressive to me.
-If we're already seeing substantial resolution and performance gains in its experimental phase imagine what it will be capable of as DLSS improves!
+We're already seeing substantial resolution and performance gains in its experimental phase.
+Imagine what DLSS will be capable of as it improves!

 ## Closing Remarks

 DLSS is, without a doubt, the most exciting development in closing the gap between graphics and performance in the past decade.
 It's an ingenious way to "cheat" for high performance by rendering at a lower resolution and using AI models to upscale to a higher resolution.
-This gives gamers the best of both worlds: the performance of lower resolution and the appearance of higher resolution.
+This gives gamers the best of both worlds: the performance of low resolution and the appearance of high resolution.
 I can't wait to see how DLSS improves in the coming years!

 ## Sources